LachlanMarnham/Aragog/README.md

 There is a large variance (e.g. the homepage has a lot of links, and took around 900ms).
 Given that we spend <500ms waiting on I/O (on average) and that our goal is throttle the request rate at 2 per second anyway, concurrency is probably not a top priority for a fist pass at this problem
+- A url can have the form base[?query][#fragment], the query and fragment do not *necessarily* define a unique page. queries could indeed lead to a set of pages which are trivially different, and this set could be arbitrarily large!
+Nevertheless, the problem statement asks for the full set of urls, so we include them.

 ### TODO
 - Write an arbitrary robots.txt parser (I think I'm probably not *that* far off to be honest, but my unit tests were written